THE ETIQUETTE OF BOWLS

 • All players should share in the returning of the bowls behind the mat at the conclusion of the end.

 • Leads should help each other.
 After your opposing lead has placed the mat, hand him/her the jack and see that their first bowl is nearby.

 • Stand still and silent behind your opponent when they are delivering their bowl.

 • Be ready to play when your turn arrives.
 Have your bowl in hand and advance to the mat as soon as possible - this avoids lost time and ensures continuous play.

-• At the other end of the rink, all players (with the exception of those actuallly playing) should be on the bank and should avoid any noise or movement that could distract the player at either other end when they are delivering their bowls.
+• At the other end of the rink, all players (with the exception of those actuallly playing) should be on the bank and should avoid any noise or movement that could distract the players trying to deliver their bowls.

 • Make sure the correct skip’s bowl is placed on the mat at the time of changeover.

 • A skip should remember that they are the leaders of the team.
 Their job is to control the game by encouragement, and advice when needed.
-Skips should concentrate on the game and not become so engrossed in conversation with the opposing skip that they forget this function.
+Skips should concentrate on the game and not become so engrossed in conversation with the opposing skip that they forget their function.

 • Only the 3’s are responsible for measuring.
 Do not crowd them and only assist if invited to do so.